bschorr/OFCourse_AnimationByCode_Feb2015/README.md

 ## What should students bring?

-* A functioning and fully charged laptop with *XCode* installed.
+* A functioning and fully charged laptop with [your IDE of choice](http://openframeworks.cc/download/) installed.
 * openFrameworks (please download and install from the [website](http://openframeworks.cc/download/)).
+Follow the instructions to your OS and chosen IDE.
+* If you're wondering which IDE to choose from, for this class I recommend to have XCode on Mac or Codeblocks on Windows.

 ## Course Overview